pixelnest/pixelnest.github.io/tutorials/unity-touch-controls/index.md

 A bit verbose but quite simple:

-1. If the touch is a new one, we create a new trail and associate it to the finger via the dictionary
+1. If the touch is a new one, we create a new trail and associate it to the finger via the dictionary.
-2. When the finger move, if we have a trail associated to it, we move the trail's game object
+2. When the finger moves, if we have a trail associated to it, we also move the trail's game object.
 3. When the finger is released, we destroy the trail.

 The result: